skeeto/skeeto.github.com/_posts/2021-12-30-Some-sanity-for-C-and-C-development-on-Windows.markdown

 ### libwinsane

-I introduced libwinsane the beginning of the article, which fixes all this simply by being linked into a program.
+I introduced libwinsane at the beginning of the article, which fixes all this simply by being linked into a program.
 It includes the magic XML manifest `.rsrc` section, configures the console for UTF-8 output, and sets standard streams to binary before `main` (via a GCC constructor).
 I called it a "library", but it's actually a single object file.
 It can't be a static library since it must be linked into the program despite not actually being referenced by the program.

 So normally this program: